 We include a helpful measuring tool with most multi-panel art pieces to make hanging your wall art as easy as possible.
 The template includes the suggested 1" spacing between panels for optimal display.
 Simply tape the template to your wall and mark the points on the wall where your nails or screws will go.
 We suggest using a level to ensure alignment.
 After attaching your nails/screws to the wall, remove the template and get ready to hang your new metal wall art panels!

-Please note: due to a variety of wall types, we do not include nails/screws to hang your wall art.
-Find out which type of nail or screw is recommended for your wall type.
+Please Note: Due to a variety of wall types, we do not include nails/screws to hang your wall art.
 Jon's handmade art is made from lightweight aluminum, so you will find it easy to handle the artwork.

 Line up the slot in the bracket with your nail/screw in your wall to hang your wall art and repeat with the remaining panels.
 You now have a beautiful piece of handmade metal art displayed on your wall!